top of page

 What you should look for in a tone of voice proposal?

 Simplicity - tone of voice guidelines have to be easy for anyone to follow and implement, as lots of employees will write for the brand.

 Launch and training - companies need their people to write well so tone of voice guidelines are often widely distributed.
-Tone of voice agencies can help launch and train these in.
+Training can help launch and train these in.

 Culture change and values promotion - tone of voice guides are a great way of communicating the brand internally and changing attitudes and behaviour.

 Get in touch